Causal Embargo: Chrononauts

 The emerging question: can time-anchored non-interference remain absolute once space-colonization resumes?
 The series' ethical core extends into the future.

-Earth-2035 under the Causal Embargo edits is not utopia, yet structural domination by a single civilization never materialized.
+Earth-2055 under the Causal Embargo edits, structural domination by a single civilization never materialized.
 Technology, capital, and cultural prestige circulate through interlocked meshes instead of one-way siphons.
 Energy remains abundant, carbon modest, biodiversity viable, and sovereignty plural.

 The central geopolitical game is equilibrium management among many near-peer centers, each informed by its own uninterrupted intellectual lineage.
 Plural sovereignty (many strong centers of meaning, law, and industry) is treated as a moral good.
 Monoculture is treated as a governance failure mode.